KohlGoldsmith/KG_GLP-1_Interactions_Predictor/README.md

 ##Use the setting above within 'rf_model_test.py' to set testing parameters.
 This should be possible to implement on a webpage or application front-end in future iterrations.

-### Video Explanation
+### Video Explanation and Slides
+Linked here are supplmental components for my course SAT 5141.
-Linked here is a video guide and description of my justifications and breakdown of the code: XXX
+- Video guide and description of my justifications and breakdown of the code: XXX
+- Link to Google Drive slideshow paired with the video: XXX

 ### Research and Justifications